 - Bike wash facilities

-- Party / post race celebration / prize giving ceremony in Pokhara.
+- Post race prize giving ceremony and party in Pokhara (19th November)

 Not included in entry fee

 - Nepal entry visa and immigration fees